 Table 10 shows that the use of Ilocano worksheets in teaching Mathematics to Grade III learners at Malama Integrated School led to a strong academic performance, with a mean score of 91.40, interpreted as "Very Good."
 The standard deviation of 2.33 indicates that learners' scores were consistently high, with only slight variations.
 This suggests that most students benefited similarly from the intervention.
 The implication of this result is that integrating localized learning materials, such as Ilocano worksheets, can significantly enhance understanding and performance in mathematics by making lessons more relatable and easier to grasp for young learners.
 This approach supports the value of mother tongue-based instruction in improving educational outcomes.

-Table 10.
+Table 10-

 Comparison of Grade 3 Learners' Mathematics Performance Before and After Using Ilocano Worksheets